trudslev/members-for-kofi/README.md

 - Supports default roles for unmapped tiers.
 - Optional expiration of assigned roles.
 - Daily cron job to clean up expired roles.
-- Built-in debug logging.
+- Built-in user logging stored in a WordPress database table (no file logging).
-- Built-in user logging, so you can see when your users have supported you and what roles they have been assigned.
+- Lightweight debug logging to the PHP error log when WP_DEBUG is enabled.

 ## Installation